Action PlanAction Plan for the conservation of the White-tailed Sea Eagle (Haliaeetus albicilla) along the Danube (1633 KB)

 Activities STEP 2.0

-The second project builds on the successful elaboration of the Action Plan for White-tailed Eagle during the first joint project (see below) and now brings initial implementation actions to life: As a first step, transnational winter counts will be implemented in a coordinated way, as a means for coherent monitoring activities along the whole Danube.
-To raise awareness for the White-tailed Eagle, the public will be actively involved in all eight countries covered by the project.
+The second project built on the successful elaboration of the Action Plan for White-tailed Eagle during the first joint project (see below) and brought initial implementation actions to life: As a first step, a Danube-wide winter count was implemented in a coordinated way, as a means for coherent monitoring activities all along the river.
+This count was performed in cooperation with many local experts and NGOs, and the public was involved by various events in the countries to raise awareness.

-Additionally, the Protected Areas will discuss their further work implementing the Action Plan, including the identification of stakeholders to cooperate with and funding to be used for the activities.
+Additionally, the Protected Areas discussed their further work on implementation of the Action Plan, including the identification of stakeholders to cooperate with and funding that might be used for the activities.

 Regarding Sturgeons, two main activities were implemented: First, a public conference was organised in Tulcea (Romania) in 2011 to bring together international expertise on sturgeon conservation.
 Secondly, partners from the DANUBEPARKS Network, joined by universities and researchinstitutions, planned a Life+ project which was submitted in July 2011.
-Although the project was not selected, the partners are still active in the field, e.g. the DANUBEPARKS Network is represented in the recently founded Sturgeon Task Force.
+Although the project was not selected, several partners are still active in this field.